 - Learn how commodities work.
 Commodity prices rise and fall based on supply and demand.
 With that in mind, familiarize yourself with how global markets work, so you can understand how a bumper crop of wheat or an attack on a Middle Eastern oil field could affect which way prices go.

 - Decide your budget.
 Since you’re just starting out, it might be a good idea to venture a smaller amount at first, say £500-£1,000.
 You can always invest more later.
 Whatever your budget is, stay disciplined when it comes to managing the size of your trades, and not putting in more than you can afford to lose.

 - Choose your investment type.
 Some of the investment options available for commodities trading and investing include futures contracts, exchange-traded funds, mutual funds, individual stocks, and buying a certain amount of the commodity itself.
 We go into more detail on all of these below.

-- Choose a broker.
-When looking for a commodities broker, look for one that’s fully licensed, with a strong reputation and an easy-to-use platform.
+- Select a commodities broker.
+When choosing a broker, look for one that’s fully licensed, with a strong reputation and an easy-to-use platform.
 The right broker makes it easier, not harder, to trade commodities successfully.

 - Assess the state of financial markets.
 As exciting as commodities trading can be, in a roaring bull market for stocks they could end up underperforming equities.
 Keep tabs on not only commodities markets but also the stock market to find an optimal time to jump in.

 - Make your trade.
 Log into your online brokerage account, select the specific commodity and investment type you want to pursue, and click Buy.
 It’s as simple as that.